Wikimedia-ID/Wikimedia-ID.github.io/besutkode/university-modules-en.md

         Your edit will become a Pull Request on the Besut Kode repository.

-        After 30 minutes, Wikimedia Indonesia staff will check the Pull Request, and then either accept or reject and close it.
+        Within 24 hours, Wikimedia Indonesia staff will check the Pull Request, and then either accept or reject and close it.
         If your first pull request is rejected, you may resubmit a second pull request.
         If your second pull request is rejected, you are ineligible to partipate in Besut Kode.